 And counting calories is only one way to lose weight.
 Because the hormone insulin plays a major role in how your body uses and stores fat, some research suggests that eating foods that keep insulin levels steady throughout the day — lean meat and fish, poultry, vegetables, and fruit — rather than foods like sugar, candy, white bread and crackers — can help you maintain a healthy weight.

 You may want to talk to a registered dietitian about how to create a healthy diet plan that is right for you.
 If you live in the United States, you can get a list of dietitians in your ZIP code at the American Dietetic Association website.

 Analyze your diet

 You may want to do more to design a diet that meets your individual goals.
 If you're unable to work directly with a registered dietitian, you have some other options.
 Computer programs and online tools can help you further analyze what you eat.
 They go beyond whether or not you're getting enough of a specific nutrient.
 Some of them might even make recommendations about how much of specific foods you should eat per day and track your eating and nutrient patterns over time.

-The U.S. Department of Agriculture (USDA) 2010 Dietary Guidelines for Americans recommend:
+The United States Department of Agriculture 2015-20 Dietary Guidelines for Americans recommend: